Last updated 31st March, 2025

 If you do want to proceed without professional assistance, then do it safely by first clearing all obstacles from around the tree so that you can move easily.
 Then take away all the lower branches from the tree again for easier access.
 Plan an escape route not directly behind and if possible try to fell in the direction the tree is naturally leaning.

-The first cut in the front of tree controls the direction of the fall and should not be more than one quarter of the diameter.
-Then the felling cut is started on the back of tree ensuring that you are standing to the side when making this cut.
+The first cut in the front of the tree controls the direction of the fall and should not be more than one-quarter of the diameter.
+Then the felling cut is started on the back of the tree ensuring that you are standing to the side when making this cut.
 When the tree starts to fall move quickly out of the way to your safe place.

-It cannot be emphasised enough that tree felling is dangerous and should not be attempted without having the knowledge and experience of using chain saws safely plus of course wearing the correct personal protective equipment.
+It cannot be emphasised enough that tree felling is dangerous and should not be attempted without having the knowledge and experience of using chainsaws safely, and is used to wearing the correct personal protective equipment.

 There are overhead power lines all over the UK though they often go unnoticed.
-These above ground power cables are essential to provide electricity to cities, towns, villages and rural communities all over the UK.
-They can carry voltages from 230 volts up to 400,000 volts, but even the low voltages can be fatal.
+These above-ground power cables are essential to provide electricity to cities, towns, villages and rural communities all over the UK.
+They can carry voltages from 230 volts up to 400,000 volts, but even low voltages can be fatal.
 Many people die every year due to accidental contact with power lines.

 Before you start work on trees or tall hedges always stand well back and check for any overhead power lines.
-If you are felling trees within two tree heights of a power line you should contact your local electricity vompany for advice before starting work.
-You must give the electricity company and give at least two weeks notice of any works.
+If you are felling trees within two tree heights of a power line you should contact your local electricity company for advice before starting work.
+You must give the electricity company and give at least two weeks' notice of any work.

 The best way to stay safe is to stay well away from power lines and never fell or cut back any tree or vegetation that is touching or close to overhead power lines or the poles or towers that support them.